 The 10 Best Air Bikes

-This wiki has been updated 34 times since it was first published in July of 2015.
+This wiki has been updated 35 times since it was first published in July of 2015.
 For a low-impact workout without the cost or hassle of going to a gym, try one of these air bikes in your home.
 Offered at price points to suit any budget, they'll get you sweating like you would on a regular bicycle, but without having to endure any bad weather, and their fans provide a cooling breeze.
 Place one in your living room and you can watch TV while you exercise.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes